Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 How Much Do Mexico World Cup 2026 Tickets Cost?

 Before diving into the reasons, let's look at the actual prices.
-Here's what Mexico's group stage matches are costing on the secondary market:
+Here's what Mexico's group stage matches are costing on the secondary market right now:

 To understand just how extreme these prices are, compare them against other major nations:

-Mexico's opening match alone (£1,823) costs more than any other team's entire group stage.
+Mexico's opening match alone ($1,363) costs almost as much as Germany's or France's entire group stage.

 7 Reasons Why Mexico World Cup 2026 Tickets Are So Expensive